zdravkov/kendo-docs/getting-started/mobile/layout.md

 ---
-nav_title: Layout
+title: Layout
-title: How to use Kendo UI Mobile Layout widget | Kendo UI Documentation
+page_title: How to use Kendo UI Mobile Layout widget | Kendo UI Documentation
 description: Instructions how to use Mobile Layout widget to easily share headers and footers between multiple views.
 ---